-How are organisations virtually celebrating the festive season during Covid-19?
+How are organisations virtually celebrating the festive season during Covid-19?by

 The Covid-19 pandemic may have dampened spirits this year, but with a little ingenuity and positivity, there are many ways HR teams can help give employees a boost this festive season.